 In 2022, the winter carnival kicks off on February 4th and lasts until February 13th.
 What you’ll find are sleigh races, canoe races, snow sculptures, nightlife, fireworks and loads of family activities.

 I have yet to go but would love to one year.
 Go meet Bonhomme Carnaval, a 400 pound, 7 foot tall giant snowman – the official mascot of the carnaval and holder of the keys to the city.

 6. Go downhill or cross country skiing near Quebec City in winter

 Keen skiers should know that Mont Sainte-Anne is only 40 minutes away from Quebec City.
 Look for superb downhill skiing with stupendous views long with some of the best cross-country skiing in Canada.
-Over 200 kilometres of beautifully groomed hills – with the possibility of seeing a moose await the Nordic skier.
+Over 200 km of beautifully groomed hills – with the possibility of seeing a moose await the Nordic skier.

 7. Visit Montmorency Falls in Quebec City

-On the way to the hill and just 20 minutes from downtown, you’ll drive past 83 metre high Montmorency Falls – a particularly beautiful site at night.
+On the way to the hill and just 20 minutes from downtown, you’ll drive past 83 m high Montmorency Falls – a particularly beautiful site at night.
 If you choose to stop, you can explore the area around the falls via a cable car – and it’s also possible to climb stairs to the top of the falls.

 In the winter the area is a veritable winter wonderland – and one of the top things to do in Quebec City in winter.